Coronavirus digest: South Africa decries 'draconian' travel bans | DW | 27.11.2021

 The WTO hoped the four-day gathering would breathe new life into the crippled organization, which has been stuck for years trying to make progress on resolving issues like fishery subsidies.

-New director-general Ngozi Okonjo-Iweala was also hoping to make progress towards a deal on lifting COVIDvaccine patents, proving the WTO had a relevant role to play in combating the pandemic.
+New director-general Ngozi Okonjo-Iweala was also hoping to make progress toward a deal on lifting COVID vaccine patents, proving the WTO had a relevant role to play in combating the pandemic.

-"The mutations in the Omicron variant are concerning, and for several days, we have been moving as fast as possible to execute our strategy to address this variant," said CEO of Moderna Stephane Bancel.
+"The mutations in the omicron variant are concerning, and for several days, we have been moving as fast as possible to execute our strategy to address this variant," said Stephane Bancel, Moderna's CEO.

 Meanwhile, US authorities have also moved to ban travelers from eight southern African states beginning on Monday.

-President Joe Biden said in a statement: "As a precautionary measure until we have more information, I am ordering additional air travel restrictions from South Africa and seven other countries," Biden said in a statement.
+"As a precautionary measure until we have more information, I am ordering additional air travel restrictions from South Africa and seven other countries," President Joe Biden said in a statement.

 "The news about this new variant should make clearer than ever why this pandemic will not end until we have global vaccinations," Biden said.